 Exercises and Stretches for Rotator Cuff Tear

 The rotator cuff is a very crucial group of muscles in the shoulder joint.
 The rotator cuff tendons might become irritated by repetitive overhead movements, throwing motions, or reaching duties at work.
 Weekly strengthening and neuromuscular exercises are advised to lower the risk of injury to these muscles.
 You can achieve this by performing the right exercises at the right time.
 For this reason, it is usually advisable to consult with a physiotherapist before starting any workouts.
 For a speedy recovery, the physiotherapist offers a personalized treatment plan.
-We have discussed a few exercises for rotator cuff tear in this blog.
+We have discussed a few exercises for rotator cuff tears in this blog.
 Depending on the degree of the rotator cuff tear, the physiotherapist does an assessment first and then suggests a suitable exercise.

-The rotator cuff exercises listed below will not only help you maintain your muscles’ bulk but also accelerate your recovery.
+The rotator cuff tear exercises listed below will not only help you maintain your muscles’ bulk but also accelerate your recovery.
 You could try these exercises as directed by your physiotherapist at different points in your rehab program.

-Shoulder Flexion and Extension with a stick:
+Shoulder Flexion and Extension with a stick in Rotator Cuff Tear:

 Holding the stick in front while standing.
 Keep your elbows extended.
 Raise both hands till a small amount of pain is experienced.
 Then lower the stick.
 Repeat this exercise.
 In one session, perform 10 to 15 repetitions of the exercise.

 Holding the stick behind your back while standing.
 Bring the stick up to the pain-free range then back to the beginning position.
 Do this exercise 10 to 15 times.